ignc-research/arena2D/rl-ros-agents/README.md

     1. Defined the a environment wrapper which use ros messages to communicate with our arena simultor
     2. Providing some handy scripts for training
 ![Working manner](/img/Working_manner_rl_ros_agent.png)
 When the training get started, seveal instances of the environment wrapper will be created and each runs on a single process.
 The number of the environment and other parameters are loaded from the ROS parameter server, which are register by the arena simulator.
-For each environment a pair of request message and response message will be created.
+Which means if number of the environments you want to use need to be changed, you need to modify the param **num_envs** in the file `settings.st` in the package *arena2d-sim*  .For each environment a pair of request message and response message will be created.
 For example if we create four environment, they may look like this:
 ```
 /arena2d/env_0/request
 /arena2d/env_0/response